ethereum/consensus-specs/fork_choice/confirmation-rule.md

 *Note*: Confirmation is not a substitute for finality!
 The safety of confirmations is weaker than that of finality.

-The research paper for this rule is attached in this [ethresear.ch post](https://ethresear.ch/t/confirmation-rule-for-ethereum-pos/15454).
+The research paper for this rule can be found [here](https://arxiv.org/abs/2405.00549).

 This rule makes the following network synchrony assumption: starting from the current slot, attestations created by honest validators in any slot are received by the end of that slot.
 Consequently, this rule provides confirmations to users who believe in the above assumption.
 If this assumption is broken, confirmed blocks can be reorged without any adversarial behavior and without slashing.

-There are two algorithms in the document:
-- [**Confirmation Rule**](#confirmation-rule): Given a block and confirmation safety parameters, outputs whether the block is confirmed.
-- [**Confirmation Score**](#confirmation-score): Given a block, outputs the confirmation score for the block, i.e., the maximum possible confirmation safety parameters to deem the block confirmed.

-*Note*: These algorithms use unbounded integer arithmetic in some places.
+*Note*: This algorithm uses unbounded integer arithmetic in some places.
 The rest of `consensus-specs` uses `uint64` arithmetic exclusively to ensure that results fit into length-limited fields - a property crucial for consensus objects (such as the `BeaconBlockBody`).
 This document describes a local confirmation rule that does not require storing anything in length-limited fields.
 Using unbounded integer arithmetic here prevents possible overflowing issues for the spec tests generated using this Python specification (or when executing these specifications directly).

 ## Confirmation Rule